FIWARE/tutorials.Context-Providers/README.md

 [![License: MIT](https://img.shields.io/github/license/fiware/tutorials.Context-Providers.svg)](https://opensource.org/licenses/MIT)
 [![Support badge](https://img.shields.io/badge/tag-fiware-orange.svg?logo=stackoverflow)](https://stackoverflow.com/questions/tagged/fiware)

-These tutorial teach FIWARE users about context data and context providers.
+These tutorials teach FIWARE users about context data and context providers.
 The tutorial builds on existing entities created in the previous tutorials and enables a user to retrieve data about a store which is not held directly within the Context Broker.

 The tutorial uses [cUrl](https://ec.haxx.se/) commands throughout, but is also available as [Postman documentation](https://fiware.github.io/tutorials.Context-Providers/).